-In addition, the A-T heavily covered the coronavirus and its impact K-12 schools, the state prisons, seing, respectively, as a graphic decoverage resulted in the A-T taking first-, second- and third-place finishes for Coronavirus Coverage.
+In addition, the A-T heavily covered the coronavirus and its impact not only on UWO, but also on the have since graduated and are work-K-12 schools, the state prisons, se- ing, respectively, as a graphic decoverage resulted in the A-T taking first-, second- and third-place finishes for Coronavirus Coverage.

-First-place honors went to Ian McDonald and Sadie Baile for Column Writing for their article on gerrymandering, Leo Costello for Use of Multimedia on Judge Scott Woldt and Joseph Schulz and Billy coverage from January through Piotrowski for Coronavirus Coverage on their stories how area hospitals dealt with the COVID-19 surge.
+First-place honors went to Ian McDonald and Sadie Baile for Column Writing for their article on gerrymandering, Leo Costello for Use of Multimedia on Judge Scott Woldt and Joseph Schulz and Billy age on their stories how area hospitals dealt with the COVID-19 surge.
 Both Costello and Schulz have since graduated and are working, respectively, as the "Wake Up Wisconsin" News Producer at WAOW Channel 9 and as a reporter for the Ripon Commonwealth Press.